 The political variable raises debates in the military field as well, something that has been observed as states weaponize outer space and as antisatellite weapons testing continues, both involving actions starting from the airspace or stations on the surface.
-Dolman believes that "the militarization and weaponization of space is not only a historical fact, but also an ongoing process."
-It is important to differentiate space weaponization from militarization.
+Dolman believes that "the militarization and weaponization of space is not only a historical fact, but also an ongoing process."33 It is important to differentiate space weaponization from militarization.
 The first phenomenon, still incipient, is about the deployment of weapons in outer space.
 In turn, militarization emerged from the start of the space race and has hastily intensified ever since.
-Given that people have weaponized the different geographic domains from the dawn of humanity, it is possible to infer that this process in outer space will be a mere extension of what already takes place in airspace.
+Given that people have weaponized the different geographic domains from the dawn of humanity, it is possible to infer that this process in outer space.34

 A final example of the political variable comes from a recent initiative from the United States government.
-The executive order of April 2020 seemed to impose interpretation challenges onto international space law regarding the free exploration of celestial bodies.
-The economic issues regarding asteroid exploration may cause conflicts among nations.
+The executive order of April 2020 seemed to impose interpretation challenges onto international space law regarding the free exploration of celestial bodies.35 The economic issues regarding asteroid exploration may cause conflicts among nations.